bobvoorneveld/Coding-Challenges/CC005-Space Invaders/README.md

 - No extra's.

-The original video for this challenge on [youtube](https://www.youtube.com/watch?v=biN3v3ef-Y0) The original challenge on [github](http://thecodingtrain.com/CodingChallenges/05-space-invaders-p5.html)
+The original video for this challenge on [YouTube](https://www.youtube.com/watch?v=biN3v3ef-Y0)

+The original challenge on [The Coding Train](http://thecodingtrain.com/CodingChallenges/05-space-invaders-p5.html)